gvwilson/thirdbit/teaching/community.md

 while [[Spalding2014](biblio.html#spalding-adults)] is a guide to teaching adults written by someone with deep personal roots in organizing.)

-1.  **Join, don't start.**
-    Many community organizations dedicated to open science already exist, including [Hacker Within][hw], [ESIP][esip], [rOpenSci][ropensci],
-    the projects sheltered by [NumFOCUS][numfocus],
-    and various professional societies.
-    Before creating a new one,
+The second step is to decide if you really need to create something new, or whether you would be more effective joining an existing community.
+There are thousands of such organizations, from the [4-H Club][4h] and [literacy programs][frontier-college] to technically-oriented groups like [Black Girls Code][bgc].
-    see if there's one you could join: this will give you a head start and a chance to learn more about how to run things.
+Joining an existing group will give you a head start on teaching, an immediate set of colleagues, and a chance to learn more about how to run things.
+The only thing it *won't* give you is the ego gratification and control that comes from being a founder...

 1.  **Make it a democracy.**
     Sooner or later (usually sooner),